Lorazepam: Other

 Catatonia with inability to speak is responsive to lorazepam.
 Symptoms may recur and treatment for some days may be necessary.
-Catatonia due to abrupt or overly rapid withdrawal from benzodiazepines, as part of the benzodiazepine withdrawal syndrome, should also respond to lorazepam treatment.
+Catatonia due to abrupt or overly rapid withdrawal from benzodiazepines, as part of the benzodiazepine withdrawal syndrome, also responds to lorazepam treatment.
 As lorazepam can have paradoxical effects, haloperidol is sometimes given at the same time.

-It is sometimes used in chemotherapy in addition to medications used to treat nausea and vomiting, i.e. nausea and vomiting caused or worsened by psychological sensitization to the thought of being sick.
+It is sometimes used in chemotherapy in addition to antiemetics (i.e., nausea and vomiting caused or worsened by psychological sensitization to the thought of being sick).

 Adverse effects

 Many beneficial effects of lorazepam (e.g., sedative, muscle relaxant, anti-anxiety, and amnesic effects) may become adverse effects when unwanted.
-Adverse effects can include sedation and low blood pressure; the effects of lorazepam are increased in combination with other CNS depressant drugs.
-Other adverse effects include confusion, ataxia, inhibiting the formation of new memories, pupil constriction and hangover effects.
-With long-term benzodiazepine use it is unclear whether cognitive impairments fully return to normal after stopping lorazepam use; cognitive deficits persist for at least six months after withdrawal, but longer than six months may be required for recovery of cognitive function.
+Adverse effects can include sedation and low blood pressure; the effects of lorazepam are increased in combination with other CNS depressants.
+Other adverse effects include confusion, ataxia, inhibiting the formation of new memories, pupil constriction, and hangover effects.
+With long-term benzodiazepine use, it is unclear whether cognitive impairments fully return to normal after stopping lorazepam use; cognitive deficits persist for at least six months after withdrawal, but longer than six months may be required for recovery of cognitive function.
 Lorazepam appears to have more profound adverse effects on memory than other benzodiazepines; it impairs both explicit and implicit memory.
 In the elderly, falls may occur as a result of benzodiazepines.
 Adverse effects are more common in the elderly, and they appear at lower doses than in younger people.
 Benzodiazepines can cause or worsen depression.
 Paradoxical effects can also occur, such as worsening of seizures, or paradoxical excitement; paradoxical excitement is more likely to occur in the elderly, children, those with a history of alcohol abuse, and in people with a history of aggression or anger problems.
 Lorazepam's effects are dose-dependent, meaning the higher the dose, the stronger the effects (and side effects) will be.
 Using the smallest dose needed to achieve desired effects lessens the risk of adverse effects.
 Sedative drugs and sleeping pills, including lorazepam, have been associated with an increased risk of death.

 Sedation is the side effect people taking lorazepam most frequently report.
 In a group of around 3,500 people treated for anxiety, the most common side effects complained of from lorazepam were sedation (15.9%), dizziness (6.9%), weakness (4.2%), and unsteadiness (3.4%).
 Side effects such as sedation and unsteadiness increased with age.
-Cognitive impairment, behavioural disinhibition and respiratory depression as well as hypotension may also occur.
+Cognitive impairment, behavioral disinhibition and respiratory depression as well as hypotension may also occur.